 Introduction

-Ideal orthodontic therapy requires a force within a sound range to produce desired movement of teeth with biologic reactions and without adverse side effects [1, 2].
+Ideal orthodontic therapy requires a force within a sound range to produce the desired movement of teeth with biologic reactions and without adverse side effects [1, 2].

-Moreover, the initial factor for starting biologic changes during the application of orthodontic force is the stress produced in periodontal tissues.
+Moreover, the initial factor for starting biologic changes during the application of orthodontic force is the stress produced in the periodontal tissues.
 Therefore, the stress due to orthodontic force is highly important [3].

-In the field of orthodontics, numerous efforts have been done to evaluate the reaction of tooth and its periodontal tissues to the application of force.
-The applied models include animal, mathematical, and mechanical, and photo-elastic stress analysis and laser holography.
+In the field of orthodontics, numerous efforts have been made to evaluate the reaction of the tooth and its periodontal tissues to the application of force.
+The applied models include animal, mathematical, and mechanical, as well as photo-elastic stress analysis and laser holography.
 Each of these methods has its own shortcomings and advantages.
-For example, it is not possible to reconstruct true reflection of human model by animal studies, and it is difficult to match the force level with image of tissue.
-The mathematical models require to design an ideal model by which be able to provide a satisfactory answer.
-In photo-elastic stress method, the results are highly dependent on the materials and models utilized.
-Laser holography is suitable only to analyze the stress at the surface of the objects (4).
+For example, it is not possible to reconstruct a true reflection of the human model though animal studies, and it is difficult to match the level of force by the image of the tissue.
+Mathematical models are necessary for the design of an ideal model that is able to provide a satisfactory answer.
+In the photo-elastic stress method, the results are highly dependent on the materials and models utilized.
+Laser holography is only suitable to analyze the stress at the surface of the objects (4).

-The finite element method (FEM) is a powerful computer simulation model in solving the problems related to stress and strain [5].
+The finite element method (FEM) is a powerful computer simulation model for solving problems related to stress and strain [5].

-FEM is a numerical analysis technique that allows investigation into stress distribution in biological systems.
-It enables us to examine the amount of stress and strain within the structure of the objects, and also to design complicated 3 dimensional geometries [3].
+FEM is a numerical analysis technique that allows investigation into the stress distribution in biological systems.
+It enables us to examine the amount of stress and strain within the structure of the objects, and also to design complicated three-dimensional geometries [3].
 This technique is free of tissue damage.
 In addition, non-conforming, heterogeneity, complexity, and asymmetry of objects do not restrict the technique.
-In this technique, the computerized calculations which are reasonably accurate and repeatable are applied [3, 4].
+In this technique, the computerized calculations, which are reasonably accurate and repeatable, are applied [3, 4].

-In FEM, the structure is designed precisely, and then divided up into small fragments, namely element or mesh.
-These elements are connected through points, known as node.
-Having the properties of every elements and gathering the effect of them, the behavior of whole structure is obtainable [5].
-In addition, torque is one of the most complicated forces in clinical application for which little credible information, in terms of the sound amount of the force and its distribution pattern in the periodontium and bone, is available.
-For this reason, the present study is conducted to determine the optimum force for producing torque movement in the buccolingual direction, and to investigate the stress produced in the periodontium of maxillary right canine.
+In FEM, the structure is designed precisely, and then divided into small fragments, namely, elements or meshes.
+These elements are connected through points, known as nodes.
+By knowing the properties of each element and gathering the effect of them, the behavior of the whole structure is obtainable [5].
+In addition, torque is one of the most complicated forces in clinical application for which little credible information is available, in terms of the sound amount of force and its distribution pattern in the periodontium and bone.
+For this reason, the present study is conducted to determine the optimum force for producing torque movement in the buccolingual direction, and to investigate the stress produced in the periodontium of the maxillary right canine.

 Materials and Methods

-In this experimental study, the 3 dimensional model of maxillary right canine was designed based on the average dimensions of anatomy and morphology given by Wheeler using finite element method.
+In this experimental study, the three-dimensional model of the maxillary right canine was designed based on the average dimensions of the anatomy and morphology given by Wheeler using the finite element method.
 This model includes teeth, periodontal ligament (PDL), and compact and cancellous bones.
 A tooth is composed of enamel, dentine, cementum, and pulp.
-As the mechanical properties of dentine and cementum are same, they together were assumed as root dentine.
-On the other hand, as regards enamel covers the dentine, it is useless to consider them separately, which just makes the model too far complicated.
-Accordingly, to simplify the model in this study, only mechanical properties of dentine have been used.
-To determine the dimensions of dental dentine and pulp, a scanned model of canine with its pulp were used, from Wheeler’s book.
+As the mechanical properties of the dentine and cementum are the same, they were both considered as root dentine.
+In addition, for the enamel that covers the dentine, it is useless to consider them separately, as it makes the model far too complicated.
+Accordingly, to simplify the model in this study, only the mechanical properties of dentine have been used.
+To determine the dimensions of dental dentine and pulp, a scanned model from Wheeler’s book of a canine with its pulp were used.
 Then its dimensions were adapted to the dental model under study [4, 6].